Even Money: Should I take it in a Blackjack?

 Playamo Casino Banner

-The reward is that you get some money winno matter what happens.
+The reward is that you win some money, no matter what.

 The risk is that the dealer ends up with no blackjack and you would have won even more.